-The following table, derived from both the legislative framework for performance management and this PMS framework, summarizes for ease of reference and understanding the various reporting deadlines as it applies to the Municipality:
+The following table, derived from both the legislative framework for performance management and this PMS framework, summarizes for ease of reference and understanding the various reporting deadlines as it applies to the municipality.

-Submitted for Report Frequency consideration Remarks and/or review to 1.
+REPORT FREQUENCY SUBMITTED FOR CONSIDERATION AND / OR REVIEW REMARKS 1.
 Departmental SDBIPs Continuous Manager of Department See MFMA Circular 13 of National Treasury for further information 2.
-Monthly budget statements Monthly Executive Mayor/Mayor (in consultation with Exco) See sections 71 and 54 of the MFMA Only if developed separately 3.
-Departmental scorecards Monthly Mayoral Committee from Departmental SDBIPs 4.
-Strategic This PMS framework (municipal/organisational/corporate) Scorecard Quarterly Mayoral Committee (see section 7.5.1 above) SDBIP mid-year budget and performance assessment Annually during January of each year Executive Mayor/Mayor (in consultation with Exco) See sections 72 and 54 of the MFMA 6.
+Monthly budget statements Monthly Executive Mayor/Mayor (in consultation with EXCO) See sections 71 and 54 of the MFMA 3.
+Departmental scorecards Monthly Mayoral Committee Only if developed separately from Departmental SDBIPs Strategic (municipal/organisational/ corporate) Scorecard Quarterly Mayoral Committee This PMS framework (see section 7.5.1 above) 5.
+SDBIP mid-year budget and performance assessment Annually during January of each year Executive Mayor/Mayor (in consultation with EXCO) See sections 72 and 54 of the MFMA 6.
 Performance report Annually Council See section 46 of the Municipal Systems Act as amended.
 Said report to form part of the annual report (see 7 below) 7.
 Annual report Annually Council See chapter 12 of the MFMA